nilayg26/nilayg26.github.io/README.md

 # 🚀 Nilay Gupta's Portfolio Website 🚀

 Welcome to the code behind my personal portfolio!
-This site is a showcase of my skills, projects, and professional journey as an AI-powered Software Engineer and Android Developer.
+This site is a showcase of my skills, certifications, projects, and my experience & education journey as an aspiring AI-powered Software Engineer and Android Developer.

 **✨ Visit the live site: [nilayg26.github.io](https://nilayg26.github.io/) ✨**